awslabs/aws-servicebroker/docs/getting-started-pcf.md

 * Download the latest tile from the [releases page](https://github.com/awslabs/aws-servicebroker/releases)
 * Login to Ops Manager and import the tile
 * Complete configuration in the `AWS Service Broker Configuration` section.
 Take note of the following fields:
+  * `Broker ID` - An ID to use for partitioning broker data in DynamoDb. if multiple brokers are used in the same AWS account, this value must be unique per broker.
+This is a customer selected string.
   * `AWS Access Key ID` and `AWS Secret Access` - if you are using an ec2 instance role attached to the broker hosts, leave these fields blank, otherwise specify the credentials for the user created in the prerequisites section of this guide.
   * `Target AWS Account ID` and `Target IAM Role Name` - if you would like to provision into a different account, or use a